-There are around 48 thousand households in Conwy, with an average size of 2.2 people, smaller than the average across Wales.
-Nearly one in three are pensioner households, compared to around one in four across Wales as a whole.
-Compared to Wales, nearly twice as many households (14.6%) in Conwy have no central heating.
+There are around 28 thousand households in the Isle of Anglesey, with an average size of 2.3 people.
+There is a higher proportion of pensioner households in Anglesey compared to Wales, and nearly one in five households (more than double the proportion in Wales as a whole) have no central heating.

-In total there are around 51.5 thousand household spaces in Conwy, of which 4.4% are vacant.
-Relative to Wales, almost twice the proportion of households in the area (2.2%) are classed as second homes or holiday accommodation.
+Of all the household spaces in Anglesey, 4.9% are vacant (4% in Wales), and three times the Welsh proportion of properties are classed as second homes or holiday accommodation.